Mercerenies/a-turtles-troll/README.md

 * Re-implemented tactical dirt feature.
 * Placing dirt might place sand instead.
+* Sleeping in a bed in the Nether or the End is always fatal.
 * When you kill a mob, you might die instead (one in a million chance).
 * Wet sponges absorb lava now.
 * Chickens can now lay various types of ores